NUMde/compass-num-conformance-checker/docs/README.md

 ### Input format

 The resource to be validated must be included in the message body.
-To validate a resource against a specific profile ( known to the server, i.e. typically a GECCO profile), declare it in the `meta.profile` element of the resource itself.
+To validate a resource against a specific profile (known to the server, i.e. typically a GECCO profile), declare it in the `meta.profile` element of the resource itself.

 ### Output format

-The operation returns a [OperationOutcome FHIR resource](https://www.hl7.org/fhir/r4/operationoutcome.html) giving the result of the validation process, including any errors found.
-Note that one cannot tell from the HTTP response status whether validations errors where found or not - the status will be 200 unless an unexpected error occurred.
+The operation returns a [OperationOutcome FHIR resource](https://www.hl7.org/fhir/r4/operationoutcome.html) giving result of the validation process, including any errors found.

+**NOTE:** You cannot tell from the HTTP response status whether validations errors where found or not - the status will be 200 unless an unexpected error occurred.

 ## Perform full validation test